mrwiora/pki-tutorial/docs/mime.rst

 .. [#] Since OpenSSL defaults to PEM encoding, almost all open-source
        software uses PEM formatted .crt files locally.
 See Apache mod_ssl, stunnel, etc.

+.. [#] This is a plain CRL and not PKCS#7 wrapped.
+The MIME
+       type says 'pkcs7' for historical reasons only.